Leakage of Dataset Properties in Multi-Party Machine Learning: Attack Results

-\paragraph{Leakage of Attribute Distribution.} We evaluate on the Adult dataset using a synthetic variable $\SynthA$ as well as the gender variable.
+We evaluate on the Adult dataset using a synthetic variable $\SynthA$ as well as the gender variable.
 Table \ref{tbl:fine-grained} shows the results for our fine-grained attack for predicting the precise distribution of the sensitive variable.
 The row $30:70$ corresponds to the setting where 30\% of records in $D_\victim$ have the value of the sensitive attribute $\SynthA$ less than 5.
 Here, the attacker tries to guess the split of $30:70$ among five possible splits of $10:90$, $30:70$, etc. The baseline accuracy is~20\% because the attacker wishes to distinguish between 5 splits.
 Since the attack accuracy is always higher than the random guess, the attacker can successfully find the correct ratio by training a meta-classifier that distinguishes between different splits of the sensitive attribute values.
 Similar to the observation in Section \ref{sec:mps}, we observe that logistic regression has higher attack accuracy than neural networks.
 The attack accuracy for the real data with \texttt{gender} as the sensitive attribute is consistently greater than the $20\%$ baseline for random guessing for all the distributions.

 \paragraph{Model Update Setting.} We apply the fine-grained attack to learn the change in the distribution of an attribute value given access to an updated version of a model.
 In this attack, the malicious party initially obtains a model that is jointly trained on $D_\mathsf{honest1}$ and $D_\adv$.
 Later, another honest party $D_ \mathsf{honest2}$ joins, and a new model is trained on the three parties' data.
-The attacker tries to infer the dominant value of the sensitive attribute of $P_\mathsf{honest2}$ given the updated model.
-The attacker applies the fine-grained attack on the updated model as follows.
-If the predicted split is still dominated by the same class as in the attack on the original model, it suggests that the dominant value in $D_ \mathsf{honest2}$ is the same as in $D_\mathsf{honest1}$.
-Table \ref{tbl:snapshot} shows the results for our attack in the model update setting using synthetic data for the Adult dataset.
-We observe the attack accuracy is almost close to 100\% for the synthetic case and ranges from 63\% to 86\% for the \texttt{Gender} variable.
-The attack accuracy is high compared to a random guess of 50\%.
+The attacker tries to infer the dominant value of the sensitive attribute of $P_\mathsf{honest2}$ given the original and the updated model.

+It uses a fine-grained attack against both models, as result learning a dominant value in $D_\mathsf{honest1}$ and $D_\mathsf{honest1} \cup D_\mathsf{honest2}$.
+It then compares the two and infers how $D_\mathsf{honest2}$ has affected the distribution.
+If the split is dominated by the same attribute value in both models, the attacker uses this attribute value distribution as its guess.
+Otherwise, the attacker makes a guess that the other attribute value is dominated in $D_\mathsf{honest2}$.